collins-kiprotich/To-Do-List/README.md

 ## 🚀 Live Demo <a name="live-demo"></a>

-The link to my website is yet to be created
+This is the [link](https://collins-kiprotich.github.io/To-Do-List/dist/) to my website

 <!-- GETTING STARTED -->